Sebastian-Eche/Project1_CST438/GuessThatPokemon/README.md

 ## How to Play

-1. Create an account or sign in
-2. Launch the game to see a Pokémon silhouette
+1. Launch the app and you'll be presented with a Pokémon silhouette
-3. Choose from four options to guess the Pokémon
+2. Try to guess the Pokémon's name
-4. Build your streak by making correct guesses
+3. Get feedback on your guess
-5. View detailed information about each Pokémon in the Pokédex view
+4. View detailed information about each Pokémon in the Pokédex view
-6. Save your favorite Pokémon to revisit them later
+5. Save your favorite Pokémon to revisit them later

 ## Data Source